-How Does WP Security Audit Log Keeps Track of Content Changes?
+How does WP Security Audit Log keep track of content changes on WordPress?

 The WP Security Audit Log plugin uses the built-in posts and pages WordPress revisions system, which is enabled by default.
-In case yours are not you can enable them by following the instructions in the post about WordPress content revisions.
+If the revision system is not enabled on your WordPress follow the instructions on how to enable it in our post about WordPress content revisions.